Idaho National Guard’s Helicopter Battalion deploys to Kosovo

 |0

-This work, Idaho National Guard’s Helicopter Battalion deploys to Kosovo [Image 36 of 36], by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Idaho National Guard’s Helicopter Battalion deploys to Kosovo, by MSgt Becky Vanshur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.